Education Research Current Organisation and Cooperation NL

 The VU doctorate regulations specify the VU requirements for the dissertation in Article 21.
 In addition to these requirements, the Faculty of Social Sciences has formulated Rules for the PhD thesis.

-Towards the end of the PhD trajectory, several steps are required before the PhD title is obtained.
+Towards the end of the PhD trajectory, several steps are required before the PhD title can be obtained.
+Before the PhD candidate can upload their final manuscript for assessment, the following documents must be submitted and approved by the Graduate School:

 Plagiarism scan & portfolio

 Before the manuscript can be uploaded to Hora Finita, all PhD candidates must also fill in and submit the Final PhD portfolio for award of the degree.
-This document is submitted to graduate.school.fsw@vu.nl, or uploaded in Hora Finita under courses as 0 EC.
-When submitting/uploading the portfolio document, the PhD should also make sure that all their course ECs have been uploaded to Hora Finita.
+This document is submitted to graduate.school.fsw@vu.nl.
+When submitting the portfolio document, the PhD should also make sure that all their course ECs have been uploaded to Hora Finita.

 The Graduate School reviews the plagiarism scan report, final portfolio, and ECs.
 The faculty data steward reviews the ethics and data management sections of the final portfolio.